novrain/bytes-pojo-serializer/README.md

 * Primitive types (number and string) and their wrappers: if there is no annotation, the serializer/deserializer will process them automatically.
   * the length occupied inside the bytes based on it's type, for example short will using 2 bytes.
   * the byte order will be treated as BIG_ENDIAN.
-* Arrays/Lists of primitive types (number and string) and arrays/lists of their wrappers: if there is no annotation, serializer will process them automatically too, it will get the length of array of list by reflect; but deserializer cannot work automatically, we must use annotation, such as SerializeArrayOrListLength, to tell the deserializer the length of it.
+* Arrays/Lists of primitive types (number and string) and arrays/lists of their wrappers: if there is no annotation, serializer will process them automatically too, it will get the length of array of list by reflect; but deserializer cannot work automatically, we must use annotation, such as ```SerializeArrayOrListLength```, to tell the deserializer the length of it.
 * Object field: will be processed as nested and recursively.

 ### Here are the annotations on the field